MaxChentx/EnglishPal/README.md

 -----------------

-EnglishPal allows the user to build his list of new English words picked from articles selected for him according his vocabulary level by EnglishPal.
+EnglishPal allows the user to build his list of new English words picked from articles selected for him according his vocabulary level.

 Run it on a local machine